In October 2011, my doctor said to me:

 I do feel incredibly grateful and happy I had a strong intuition that my doctor was wrong and I needed to find support elsewhere.

 Instead of fearing cancer, I studied nutrition.
-I created DCIS 411 and made connections with like-minded women.
+I created DCIS 411, and I made connections with like-minded women.
 I also set up daily google alerts and searched for information from thought-leaders who were speaking out about overdiagnosis and overtreatment of DCIS.
 This has always resonated with me and I have never identified with “cancer” or the fear of cancer.

 Please share any thoughts, experiences or ideas in the “Reply box” below.